Gannio/ARClassic/README.md

 - Assist trophy/pokeball odds will *not* change from the character's original route, though normal item distributions will.
 One notable example is Young Link, who's assist trophies are exclusively Zelda-themed.

 ## ARClassic Extras
 The folders within ultimate/mod in the Release folder contains new routes for Giga Bowser, Squirtle, Ivysaur, and Charizard.
-These files are required in order for the program to latch onto these characters, however I've created original routes for them as a bonus!
+These files are required in order for the program to latch onto these characters, so I've created original routes for them as a bonus!
 A Character Expansion mod is required in order to experience these routes with their respective characters.

 ### Squirtle: Explorers of Smash
 Team up with your partner (Diddy Kong) on a route inspired by the events of Pokemon Mystery Dungeon: Explorers of Time/Darkness/Sky!